-When author Cynthia Macgregor forwarded
+When author Cynthia Macgregor

 this piece about why women take so much longer than men in the rest rooms,